When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

-Forest-to-table dining may be trendy these days, but for many living in Slovenia, it’s been a way of life for centuries.
-Tucked away at the foot of the Alps, Slovenia is flush with fresh flora—along with countless culinary virtuosos who harvest and prepare these plants in spectacularly savory ways.
-From a local grandmother known as the ambassador of dried pears to a world-renowned chef—and our guide’s mother-in-law who happens to be an experienced porcini mushroom forager—these epicurean experts will be our guiding lights as we munch our way through the forests, foothills, and pastures of Slovenia.
-Under their guidance, we’ll season our own schnapps, take a crash course in beekeeping, and craft a charismatic cheese—all the while learning the intricacies of collecting fresh herbs, plants, and fungi from a top-tier forager.
-Bring an open mind, a curious palette, and a healthy appetite for adventure, and you’re sure to experience the best homegrown (and forest-grown) flavors of this stunning alpine country.
+For many living in Slovenia, forest-to-table dining has been a way of life for centuries.
+Situated at the foot of the Alps, Slovenia is home to sweeping alpine landscapes and diverse flora—along with countless culinary experts who harvest and prepare these plants in a variety of ways.
+From a local grandmother known as the ambassador of dried pears to a world-renowned chef—to our guide’s mother-in-law, an experienced mushroom forager—these epicurean experts will help us munch our way through the forests, foothills, and pastures of Slovenia.
+We’ll season our own schnapps, take a crash course in beekeeping, and craft a charismatic cheese—all while learning the intricacies of collecting fresh herbs, plants, and fungi from a top-tier forager.
+Bring an open mind, a curious palette, and a healthy appetite for adventure, and you’re sure to experience the best forest-grown flavors of this alpine country.

 Our trip begins in the afternoon of Day 1, when we will take a walking tour of Kamnik and then enjoy a welcome dinner together.
 We suggest that you arrive at Ljubljana-Brnik airport, Slovenia’s main airport (and just a 15 minute drive from Kamnik, where we will be based throughout this trip) in the morning so you have time to settle into our accommodations and meet your group and guide by 3 p.m.
 Our trip concludes on the morning of Day 6.
 If leaving directly after our trip, we recommend departing anytime on Day 6.
 If you’d like to extend your trip, we’d be more than happy to provide suggestions for things to do and see in the city.